sebunger/mercurial/contrib/packaging/wix/readme.rst

 and an installer placed in the ``dist`` sub-directory.
 The final line of output should print the name of the generated installer.

 Additional options may be configured.
-Run ``build.py --help`` to see a list of program flags.
+Run ``packaging.py wix --help`` to see a list of program flags.

 Relationship to TortoiseHG
 ==========================